dyno-might/dyno-might.github.io/_posts/2020-11-16-simpsons-paradox-and-the-tyranny-of-strata.md

 What's the deal?
 Do privileged kids get to go Brighton and *also* get lower admissions standards?

-[The Conversation](https://theconversation.com/hard-evidence-is-oxford-biased-against-state-students-18979) later noticed two important facts: 1.
-It's [much easier](https://www.ox.ac.uk/sites/files/oxford/Annual%20Admissions%20Statistical%20Report%202020.pdf) to get into Oxford if you apply to Classics (45% accepted) rather than Medicine (21%).
-2. Students from independent schools are much more likely to apply to Classics.

-Even if each department admitted students at equal rates, you'll still get an appearance of *overall* bias if state students are more likely to apply to more competitive majors like Medicine.
+[The Conversation](https://theconversation.com/hard-evidence-is-oxford-biased-against-state-students-18979) later noticed two important facts: First, it's [much easier](https://www.ox.ac.uk/sites/files/oxford/Annual%20Admissions%20Statistical%20Report%202020.pdf) to get into Oxford if you apply to classics (45% accepted) rather than medicine (21%).
+Second, students from independent schools are much more likely to apply to classics.
+Even if all department admitted students at equal rates, you'd still get an appearance of *overall* bias if state students apply more often to more competitive majors like medicine.

 ---

 This kind of situation—where the data seems to tell a different story depending on how it's analyzed—is typically known as "Simpson's paradox".
 Typically these situations are seen as odd little curiosities, or perhaps cautionary tales about the "correct" way to interpret data.

 But I think this underrates Simpson's paradox.
 It's not a little quirk.
 Really, it's just the first layer of a deeper issue that may not *have* a solution.
 It's better to think of it as a limit on what questions data can answer.
 So here's a little parable about that.

 {% comment %}
 Of course, there's still lots to argue about the above situation.
 (Is it fair that Classics is easier to get into when when less privileged students will have more of a need to make money?)
 But forget all that.